-Rates per kilometre, which may be used in determining the allowable deduction for business travel against an allowance or advance where no records of actual costs are kept, are determined by using the following table.
+Rates per kilometre, which may be used in determining the allowable deduction for business travel against an allowance or advance where actual costs are not claimed, are determined using the table published on the SARS website www.sars. gov.za, under Legal Counsel / Secondary Legislation / Income Tax Notices / Fixing of rate per kilometre in respect of motor vehicles.